lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 }
 ```

-This method first records the transition of the image layout to one where we can copy the staging buffer contents.
+This method first checks that if the texture has already been transitioned (`stgBuffer` will be null) or the command to perform that transition have already been recorded (`recordedTransition` would be true).
+It is important to keep in mind that models may share the same texture for different areas, so it is important to control this to avoid executing useless commands.
+If this this not the case, it records the transition of the image layout to one where we can copy the staging buffer contents.
 That is, we transition from `VK_IMAGE_LAYOUT_UNDEFINED` to `VK_IMAGE_LAYOUT_TRANSFER_DST_OPTIMAL` layout by calling the `recordImageTransition`.
 After that, it records the commands to copy the staging buffer contents to the image, by calling the `recordCopyBuffer`.
 Finally, we record the commands to transition the layout from `VK_IMAGE_LAYOUT_TRANSFER_DST_OPTIMAL` to `VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL` by calling again the `recordImageTransition` method.
 The texture will be used in a shader, no one will be writing to it after we have finished with the staging buffer, therefore, the `VK_IMAGE_LAYOUT_SHADER_READ_ONLY_OPTIMAL` is the appropriate state.

 An important issue to highlight is that we are recording commands that can be submitted to a queue.
 In this way, we can group the commands associated to several textures and submit them using a single call, instead of going one by one.
 This should  reduce the loading time when dealing with several textures.
 We can view now the definition of the `recordImageTransition` method: